wibblermatic/GetInterestTest/README.md

 ## Cleanup

-To delete the application that you created, use the AWS CLI.
-Assuming you used the project name for the stack name, you can run the following:
+To delete the created application, use the AWS CLI.
+Assuming the project name was used for the stack name, run the following:

 ```bash
 aws cloudformation delete-stack --stack-name GetInterestTest
 ```

+## TODO
+* Make sure unit tests exercise the existing target thresholds & rates, both above and below, and work within CI/CD pipeline
+* Ensure the whole solution is templated using CloudFormation, including ensuring Security requirements are addressed, and tagging for asset management (e.g. billing)
+* Externalise interest rates and thresholds into DynamoDB
+* Logging needs to be added and directed into CloudWatch Logs and / or S3
+* Error handling improved to e.g. catch missing / incorrect input parameters, etc.
+* Refactor interest rate calculation into a separate component that can be configured into the function, to allow different rate calculation mechanisms e.g. personal rate using AI & mining of other customer data.